byu-oit/terraform-aws-scheduled-fargate/docs/adr/000-use-scheduler.md

 ## Decision Outcome

-Chosen option: "Use EventBridge Scheduler (move event trigger functionality to new module)", because triggering a Fargate task off of an event doesn't quite fit with the name of this module "terraform-aws-scheduled-fargate."
+Chosen option: "Use EventBridge Scheduler (keep event trigger functionality)", because it'll give us the best of both worlds with using the new Scheduler and still supporting events.

+### Positive Consequences <!-- optional -->

+* We were able to implement in such a way that a fargate task can be both scheduled and triggered by an event with the same module.

+### Negative Consequences <!-- optional -->

+* Using the Scheduler removes the fargate task from the "Scheduled tasks" portion of the ECS cluster on the AWS console.

 ## Pros and Cons of the Options <!-- optional -->